asu-trans-ai-lab/DTALite/docs/user_guide/1_QGIS_NEXTA_visualization_4_GMNS.md

 Then you can show the width of links by field VOC with different color according level of VOC in link_performance layer.
-Right click on link_performance layer and click on propertiescontrol feature symbology
+Right click on link_performance layer and click on propertiescontrol feature symbology.

 ![](media/ae326791b6f2bea0148e3c7853a63d99.png)

-.
 Select GraduatedValue: VOCMethodSizeClasses: 6Classify and set the value of the VOC level.

 ![](media/76db664897b54bab6789c591b77f5985.png)